-The Health Budget Advocacy Brief tool (download available on the side) links financial data on budget allocation and budget performance (release and spending) to data on service delivery and utilisation in a visual format to present to decision makers.
+The Health Budget Advocacy Brief tool (download available below) links financial data on budget allocation and budget performance (release and spending) to data on service delivery and utilisation in a visual format to present to decision makers.

-The accompanying training slides (download available on the side) can help you to explore how to make the case for investment in health, identify what data can help to make your case, and how to visualise this data to present to decision makers.
+The accompanying training slides (download available below) can help you to explore how to make the case for investment in health, identify what data can help to make your case, and how to visualise this data to present to decision makers.

 The coalitions that E4A work with use an advocacy brief to demonstrate the links between health financing and health outcomes.
 The combination of data visualisations and narrative ensure that the brief caters to different audiences and that the key advocacy messages are amplified.

 HOW do I do this?

 - To gather the following data for each of the health sector priorities you identified,

 - Health performance indicators,

 - Budget execution, disbursement

 - Read through the instructions on slide 1

 - Work through the instructions, step by step, adding in the data you have collected